CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 An example of a "longhouse foundation" , and typical cylindrical pillar of rocks seemingly acting as 'beacons' to be seen from the sea found on the Labrador Coast of Canada.
 They were the subject of debate, that spawned Farley Mowat's book, Farfarers: Before the Norse.
 Question: who made the "longhouse foundations" and how did they cover them when the environment lacked building materials other than stone and sod?

-Having established this notion of overturned skin boats, Mowat then proceeded to determine where they would have come from.
-By the term "Albans" he was referring to ancient British.
-They could easily have endured in the north even as the southern parts of the British Isles were invaded by Celts and Romans.
-These "Albans" would be identifiable with the peoples of the British Northern Isles from whom the Irish monks borrowed curraghs to sail in search of desolate islands to practice their religion.
+By the term "Albans" Mowat was referring to ancient British.
+They could easily have endured in the northern isles even as the southern parts of the British Isles were invaded by Celts and Romans.
+These "Albans" were according to Mowat, peoples of the British Northern Isles who has survived the conquest of the British Isles by the Romans and Celts.
+There they met and became associated with Irish monks who were in search of desolate islands to practice their religion and found help among these people.

-In his investigations into the "Albans" and their origins, he found evidence of the use of skin boats by natives in the British Isles, dating back to the Roman Age and earlier.
+For example, in his investigations Mowat found evidence of the use of skin boats by natives in the British Isles, dating back to the Roman Age and earlier.
 He found historical references to these people arriving at markets at the Scilly Islands in their skin boats, and sailing over the ocean to a place called "Mictis".
-In these people, Mowat found the perfect candidates for his theory about the Labrador "longhouse foundations".
+Clearly, there was a coastal and northern people in Britain before it was invaded by Romans and Celts, who fished the seas and used skin boats.

 To the Oestrimnides (now Skilly Islands at the southwest tip of the Britain) come many enterprising people who occupy themselves with commerce and who navigate the monster-filled ocean far and wide in small ships.
 They do not understand how to build wooden ships in the usual way.
 Believe it or not, they make their boats by sewing hides together and carry out deep-sea voyages in them. .....[Roman poet Avienus, quoting fragments from a Carthaginian periplus (seaman's sailing directions) dating to the 6th century BC - taken from Farfarers, Mowat, p 40]